amitjohney/sylvatest/README.md

 ### Deploying workload clusters

 Deploying a workload cluster the gitops way means that some specific kustomizations defining the workload clusters have to be defined.
-A unit is named [test-workload-cluster](./environment-values/components/test-workload-cluster/) is used to define it.
-If this unit is part of units defined in the user values given to the sylva-units helm chart, then a workload cluster will be deployed.
+This is done by the unit named `test-workload-cluster`.
+If this unit is enabled in the user values given to the `sylva-units` Helm chart, then a workload cluster will be deployed.
 You'll be able to see it from the Rancher Web UI.

 ## Tips and Troubleshooting